solana-labs/solana-program-library/libraries/type-length-value/README.md

 struct MyPodValue {
     data: [u8; 32],
 }
-impl SpleDiscriminates for MyPodValue {
+impl SplDiscriminate for MyPodValue {
     // Give it a unique discriminator, can also be generated using a hash function const SPL_DISCRIMINATOR: ArrayDiscriminator = ArrayDiscriminator::new([1; ArrayDiscriminator::LENGTH]);
 }